 We want to make sure we are doing all the things that can help us prepare for a smooth labor and birth.
 But we also want to not overdo it and not stress ourselves out.
-And then there’s the new things your body starts doing too!
-Every new sensation sends us to thinking, “Is this it?!”
+You may be packing knowing that you are headed in for an appointment in the early morning and this is your last night with your baby comfortably (well, as comfortable as possible) inside.
+Or there’s the new things your body starts doing!
+Every new sensation sends us to thinking, “Is this something?
+Is this it?!”
 There’s discharge, and contractions, and mucus plug, and loose bowels.
 All of it means labor is coming, and all of it means it could still be days or weeks away.
 The inability to be in control of when this baby will come can be so frustrating.
 The baby is the only one who has any control and our communication with them in the womb is well…hard.

 If you are feeling a little out of your gourd or emotional as you await baby’s arrival know you are not alone.
 Most of us as we near the “any minute” stage of pregnancy are right there with you.
 One minute elated we reached the end!
 Hooray!
 Then the next minute we are scared for what’s ahead.
 “What will this parenting gig really be like?”
 Then one minute back to “Yay I can’t wait to meet my child!” and then maybe back to “When will this baby come?!”

 So it is always a good idea to talk about your feelings and thoughts to a trusted partner or friend.
 Call your doula!
 Take some slow relaxing deep breaths (which is also great practice for any birth!).
 Try to enjoy the last moments of feeling your little being move inside you or whatever may be your favorite part of being pregnant.